fonsp/package-loading-times/README.md

 # package-loading-times
-Automated script to measure the **precompilation, installation and loading** time of every package, and a tool to estimate **how long a set of packages will take to install**.
+Automated script to measure the **precompilation, installation and loading** time of every package.

 # How it works